icruz1989/plant-genomics.github.io/README.md

-## Research Lab Website Design Template
+## Plant evolutionary ecology and genomics

 This is a research lab website template that can be used by university students / professors to create a simple website for showing and displaying their labs / research.